 The engagement potential of VR makes it a potent tool for learning as well as for entertainment.
 If used carefully, it can help users develop a range of competencies and talents.

-YouTube VR is a standalone app optimized for VR.
+YouTube VR is a standalone app optimised for VR.
 You already know what YouTube is.
 With YouTube VR, you can choose to view any video with an immersive VR experience.

 It also lets you switch between voice and keyboard controls and allows the user to watch a video and search simultaneously.
 The app also boasts of a ‘theatre mode’ which simulates a big-screen experience.
 This app is available on iOS and Android for free.